kbaseattic/assembly/doc/client_tutorial.md

 Here we use the default recipe to assemble the Rhodobacter sphaeroides genome from Illumina HiSeq reads (SRA accession: SRR522244).

-As you can see from the visual evaluation below, our merged assembly has a significantly higher NGA50 value (aligned N50) than any individual assembly.
+As you can see from the visual evaluation below (generated using the QUAST quality assessment tool), our merged assembly has a significantly higher NGA50 value than any individual assembly.
+The NGA50 value is the aligned N50 size when the reference genome (ground truth) is provided.

 ![quast assembly comparison table](http://www.mcs.anl.gov/~fangfang/arast/quast1.png)

+When you open the report HTML file included the analysis directory, you can inspect the rankings of assembly pipelines in terms of cumulative contig lengths by hovering the mouse over your selected set of the top contigs.

 ![quast assembly comparison plot](http://www.mcs.anl.gov/~fangfang/arast/quast2.png)